voucherifyio/voucherify-dotNET-sdk/readme.md

 Install-Package JsonSubTypes
 Install-Package System.ComponentModel.Annotations
 ```
+> [!NOTE]

-NOTE: RestSharp versions greater than 105.1.0 have a bug which causes file uploads to fail.
+> RestSharp versions greater than 105.1.0 have a bug which causes file uploads to fail.
 See [RestSharp#742](https://github.com/restsharp/RestSharp/issues/742).
+>
-NOTE: RestSharp for .Net Core creates a new socket for each api call, which can lead to a socket exhaustion problem.
+> RestSharp for .Net Core creates a new socket for each API call, which can lead to a socket exhaustion problem.
 See [RestSharp#1406](https://github.com/restsharp/RestSharp/issues/1406).

-<a id="installation"></a>
-## Installation
+## ⚙️ Install

+To install the SDK:
-Generate the DLL using your preferred tool (e.g. `dotnet build`)
+1. Generate the DLL using your preferred tool, for example `dotnet build`.

-Then include the DLL (under the `bin` folder) in the C# project, and use the namespaces:
+2. Then include the DLL (under the `bin` folder) in the C# project, and use the namespaces:

 ```csharp
 using Voucherify.Api;
 using Voucherify.Client;
 using Voucherify.Model;
 ```

-## Usage
+## 🧑‍💻 Use with HTTP proxy

-To use the API client with a HTTP proxy, setup a `System.Net.WebProxy`
+To use the API client with a HTTP proxy, setup a `System.Net.WebProxy`.

 ```csharp
 Configuration c = new Configuration();
 System.Net.WebProxy webProxy = new System.Net.WebProxy("http://myProxyUrl:80/");